Evan-Clegern/ImmersivEngine/README.md

 # iecai-project
 PROTECTED UNDER A-GPL LICENSE.
 ## Introduction
 Immersive Environment-Centric Artificial Intelligence (IECAI) is a prototype project for games, written in C++, which aims to make NPC AI more Immersive and Realistic.
 The project began in August 2020, the repo in September and the first release likely in November.
 It uses a simple file to interface with a game engine (implements.h), which gives IECAI the base functions to operate with the NPCs in the game engine.
-Currently, it is still heavily in development, but a basic working version should be ready around November of 2020.
+These functions are just short placeholders in C++, but all of the IECAI Runtime operates off of them.

 ### Introduction: _Target_
 > IECAI aims to make AI more intelligent, immersive, realistic and smooth.
 No more horses swimming mid-air.
+### Introduction: _Developers_
+Currently, IECAI is being developed only by Evan Clegern in part for a final project with a Full IT/Programming course.

 ## Operation
 AI is built with multiple factors including: Risk, Self-Preservation, Route Planning, Basic Coordination for Squads, Threat Mitigation and Full Terrain Usage.
 The AI is built in the following structure: